varunj166/react-proforma/README.md

 ### Using `Proforma.config.customOnChange`

-1. The `customOnChange`, along with you component state, can be used to fulfill special validation requirements.
+1. The `customOnChange` object, along with your component state, can be used to fulfill special validation requirements.
      - I created [this example](/examples/password-strength-validation-customOnChange.jsx) to show how using the 'customOnChange' object makes password-strength validation easy.
 2. You can use `customOnChange` to restrict user input by only allowing a specific kind of input in a field.
       - I created [this example](/examples/restrict-user-input-customOnChange.jsx) to show how React Proforma makes that easy.